ietf/id-guidelines/README.md

 circumstances, described in this IESG Statement [ID-REMOVAL].

-Even though Internet-Drafts are kept in the Archive, they are not an archival series, and should not be cited or quoted as anything other than "work in progress".
+Even though Internet-Drafts are kept in the Archive, they are not an archival series and should not be cited or quoted as anything other than "work in progress".

 ## Internet-Draft Names